Equity & Diversity

 - Three staff members, appointed by the Dean for three-year terms

-- Graduate Student Services representative, appointed by GSS for three-year term
+- Humphrey Student Services representative, appointed by Student Services for three-year term

 - Two alumni, selected for a three-year term by the committee co-chairs from applicants

 - One international student selected for a one-year term by the Humphrey Fellows Program working groups